emhoracek/smooch/.github/ISSUE_TEMPLATE.md

 What is the expected behavior?

 Which browser / OS are affected by this issue?
-(An *isolated* way to reproduce the bug)